giga-sec/gigaSec-Tech-Notes/3. Notes/Problem Set 6.md

 ### What to do
+#### Open CSV file
+- opens the CSV file and read its contents into memory.
+- [ ]  store each line of data into a data structure

+#### Open the DNA sequence
+- open the DNA sequence and read its contents into memory.
+- [ ] store each line into a data structure

+#### Compute Longest Run
+For each of the STRs
+Notice that we’ve defined a helper function for you, `longest_match`, which will do just that!
+- [x] Where should I find out the consecutive repeats
+    - [x] It says CSV file yet the file already contains how many repeats the person has
+    - [x] Its most likely the `.txt` file, but I maybe wrong
+- [x] Calculate how many times each STR repeats consecutively
+    - [ ] Use `longest_match()` function here ^
+    - [ ] Longest_match = DNA sequence and an STR as inputs, returns the maximum number of times that the STR repeats.
+    - [ ] How do we store the counts of RSA?
+        - [ ] How can we have it so that it remembers the data being stored and increments when needed
+        - [ ] And make it flexible to any length of headers
+- [ ] Compare the counts against every row in the CSV file to look for a match
+- [ ] What does sequence mean?
+- [ ] What does subsequence mean?
+- [ ] Why does this thing below matter?
+    --> longest run of consecutive repeats of STR in DNA sequence

+The biggest value of the repeated texts is the
+ -> longest run of consecutive STR

+For each position
+keep checking successive substrings until STR no longe repeats

+See if STR matches once, then see if STR matches twice Okay, so what does `STR` contain?
+What value should the `STR` be?
+So `STR` is the `headers` of the DNA database
+- Maybe what we could do is get the list of `headers` in the DNA database
+    - ^ This will act as a list of `STR`
+- Then starting from index 0, till the length of the STR

+#### Printing Results
+IF -> STR counts match exactly with any of the individuals in the CSV file, THEN -> your program should print out the name of the matching individual.
+ELSE IF -> STR counts do not match exactly with any of the individuals in the CSV file, THEN ->  your program should print `No match`.
+ASSUME -> assume that the STR counts will not match more than one individual.

+- [ ] Code: Implement the command line argument code
+- [ ] Learn about CSV
+- [ ] Learn about open and read files

+Done:
 #### Command Line Argument
 Takes 1st command-line arg the name of a `.csv` file
 - Inside of the `.csv` File -> STR counts for a list of individuals